-After taking your first inventory count, you must add invoices of any stock that comes into your venue.
+After taking your first inventory count, you must add invoices for any stock that comes into your venue.

 When you take your second inventory count, you'll see how much of each item was used between those two counts.
 This is called "Consumption".

 The mobile app also remembers what you counted last time, in the order it was submitted.
 You can quickly adjust the previous counts to reflect the new amount.

 To start your second inventory you can either: